lizageorge/learning-react/Notes/React - The Complete Guide.md

         ```
         - use uppercase for file names and folders, but use lowercase for creating classes. the lowercases are reserved for JSX "html-ish" syntax
     - there are two ways to change the content of a page dynamically and selectively; change a prop inputted to a component, or change the state of a component.
 This way, React can watch the Vitrual DOM - that you can make specific changes to - find the specific area that changes, and rerenders just that bit of the DOM.
-        - to output *dynamic content* from the component, use `{}` within the "html" content space to distinguish your code statement from text.
-            - use `props` to receive parameters passed as the html-ish configs and `props.children` to access content between the tags (which can be more html-ish).
+        - to output *dynamic content* from the component, use `{}` within the "html" content space to distinguish your code statement from text.  use **props** to receive parameters passed as the html-ish configs and `props.children` to access content between the tags (which can be more html-ish).
+You can also pass in functions if you want.
                 - to achieve the equivalent of outputting "I am Liza and I am 17,..." with this...
                 ```javascript
                 <div>